DanielKeep/tlborm/text/README.md

 ## Thanks

-Thanks to the following for suggestions and corrections: IcyFoxy, Rym, TheMicroWorm, Yurume, akavel, cmr, ogham, and snake_case.
+Thanks to the following for suggestions and corrections: IcyFoxy, Rym, TheMicroWorm, Yurume, akavel, cmr, eddyb, ogham, and snake_case.

 ## License